carlrutherford/Creates_Dev/README.md

 # Creates_Dev
-This will be my websites development blog, a place to experiment and document learning front-end web development.
+This will be my websites development blog, a place to experiment and document my move into front-end web development.